WindowDump/thcrap_mods/chipin/README.md

 Anyone who actually bothered to download this meme.
 Bug me on Discord and I'll put your name here for the screencap.

-Mad props out to Nmlgc, Arandui42.
+Mad props out to Nmlgc, Arandui42, Gaston.